YET ANOTHER REASON TO BE LEERY OF

 Day after day after day in my clinic, I treat and talk to patients who have been under the care of a cardiologist.
 I always make it a point to ask them about diet recommendations.
-Unfortunately for the patients, you'll almost always find the physicians making similar recommendations to what they would have made to their patients 25 YEARS AGO.
-The biggest of these --- I heard it again for the ten thousandth time just yesterday ---- is to avoid dietary fat (particularly saturated or animal fats), red meat, SALT, EGGS, etc. Enter Nina Teicholz.
+Unfortunately for the patients, you’ll almost always find the physicians making similar recommendations to what they would have made to their patients twenty five years ago.
+The biggest of these — I heard it again for the ten thousandth time just yesterday —- is to avoid dietary fat (particularly saturated or animal fats), RED MEAT, SALT, EGGS, etc. Enter Nina Teicholz.

 Teicholz is a biologist / journalist (Stanford, Yale, Oxford) who is a regular contributor to any number of big-name publications, as well as being a reporter for NPR and on staff at Columbia University.
 Teicholz is also the author of last year’s runaway best seller, The Big Fat Surprise.
 Most recently she garnered a new level of attention for her scathing report published last week in one of the oldest and most prestigious medical journals on the planet; the British Medical Journal or BMJ as it is most commonly known (The Scientific Report Guiding the US Dietary Guidelines: Is it Scientific?)

-Every five years, government big wigs from organizations such as the National Institutes of Health, get together, have a few beers, look at the current research, and create the guidelines that are supposed to be the shining beacon of light for American citizens to follow on our pathway to good health.
-The only problem is, according to Teicholz, the current report....
+Every five years, government big wigs from organizations such as the National Institutes of Health and CDC, get together, have a few beers, look at the current research, and create the GUIDELINES that are supposed to be the shining beacon of light for American citizens to follow on our pathway to good health.
+The only problem is, according to Teicholz, the current report….

 “fails to reflect much relevant scientific literature in its reviews of crucial topics and therefore risks giving a misleading picture.
 The omissions seem to suggest a reluctance by the committee behind the report to consider any evidence that contradicts the last 35 years of nutritional advice.
 The guidelines, which were first issued in 1980, have also driven nutrition policy globally, with most Western nations subsequently adopting similar advice.”

-It seems that the people in charge of these guidelines might be drinking the beers, but the evidence is incontrovertible that they ignoring the current research.
-The two highlighted sentences above basically sum up Teicholz's position --- something I have been trying to educate my patients about for the better part of the past two decades.
-It's why the "evidence" in EVIDENCE-BASED MEDICINE must be checked, double-checked, and checked again before you even think about trusting it.
+It seems that while the people in charge of said guidelines might be drinking the beers, the evidence is incontrovertible that they are ignoring the current research.
+The two highlighted sentences above basically sum up Teicholz’s position — something I have been trying to educate my patients about for the better part of the past two decades.
+It’s why the “evidence” in EVIDENCE-BASED MEDICINE must be checked, double-checked, and checked again before you even think about trusting it.
 The same goes for medical guidelines.
 HERE, HERE, HERE, and HERE are examples of the CHASM between the research side of medicine and the practice side of medicine.

 It should be noted that whoever controls these guidelines, essentially controls a huge segment of the economy (HERE is an example of this phenomenon from a post I wrote just the other day).
 In fact, the BMJ article goes on to say that, “the report is vulnerable to internal bias as well as outside agendas.”
 In other words folks, we are talking here about financial conflicts-of-interest or COI (click the link if you think I am blowing hot air).